kbroman/shiny/_includes/tutorial/reactivity.md

     summary(dataset)
   })

-  # The output$view depends on both the databaseInput reactive expression
+  # The output$view depends on both the datasetInput reactive expression
   # and input$obs, so will be re-executed whenever input$dataset or
   # input$obs is changed.
   output$view <- renderTable({